-- 1. Each Party retains its rights and obligations under Article XIX of GA TT 1994 and the Safeguards Agreement.
+- Each Party retains its rights and obligations under Article XIX of GATT 1994 and the Safeguards Agreement.
 This Agreement does not confer any additional rights or obligations on the Parties with regard to actions taken under Article XIX of GATT 1994 and the Safeguards Agreement. - 2.
-A Party taking a global safeguard measure shall exclude imports of an originating good of the other Party as long as its share of imports of the product concerned in the importing Party does not exceed three (3) per cent of total imports of the concerned product, provided that developing country Members with less than three (3) per cent import share collectively account for not more than nine (9) per cent of total imports of the product concerned. - 3.
-Where, as a result of a global safeguard measure, a safeguard duty is imposed, the margin of preference shall be maintained.
+A Party taking a global safeguard measure shall exclude imports of an originating good of the other Party as long as its share of imports of the product concerned in the importing Party does not exceed three (3) per cent of total imports of the concerned product, provided that developing country Members with less than three (3) per cent import share collectively account for not more than nine (9) per cent of total imports of the product concerned. - Where, as a result of a global safeguard measure, a safeguard duty is imposed, the margin of preference shall be maintained.

-Article 7.4.
-Cooperation and Institutional Arrangement
+ARTICLE 7.4: Cooperation and Institutional Arrangement

-- 1. The Parties are encouraged to cooperate in the area of trade remedies, specifically in the dissemination of information to all relevant stakeholders and private parties. - 2.
-The Parties shall establish a Subcommittee on Trade Remedies m accordance with Article 14.1.3 (Joint Committee).
+1. The Parties are encouraged to cooperate in the area of trade remedies specifically in the dissemination of information to all relevant stakeholders and private parties.

+2. The Parties shall establish a Subcommittee on Trade Remedies in accordance with Article 14.1.3 (Joint Committee).

-Article 7.5.
-Bilateral Safeguards
+ARTICLE 7.5: Bilateral Safeguards